HumanAgainstMachine/WindowsLab/README.md

 This module is a collection of cmdlets to administer a ***computer lab*** based on Windows OS.

-A ***lab administrator*** usually has to perform the same operation on each computer like creating a new local account, setting a new password, restarting all computers, etc.
+A ***lab administrator*** usually has to perform the same operations on each computer like creating a new local account, setting a new password, restarting all computers, etc.

 ***Windows Lab Admin*** module enables the administrator to perform those operations only once from his computer for every computer inside the lab.